-Flat affect is a condition that causes people to not express emotions in the same way other people might.
+Flat affect causes people to not express emotions in the same way other people might.
 This is a symptom of other conditions, but is not a condition or disorder on its own.

 For example, when a person without flat affect is happy, they may smile brightly or in some other way show that they’re pleased.
 A person with flat affect shows no facial expressions.
 They may also have no verbal reaction.

 People who show symptoms of flat affect should be examined by a psychologist or psychiatrist.
 These doctors diagnose and treat mental health conditions.
 Many of the underlying causes for flat affect are the result of a mental health disorder or disease.

 People who experience flat affect show symptoms including: